 Tile drains in the environment: Environmentally, tile drains are a mixed bag and are regulated in some states.
-This is unlikely to happen here anytime soon because we likely won't ever have enough to be much concern.
-Tile drains do increase nitrate leeching from the soil with the water movement.
-However, they also reduce surface runoff, therefore sediment and phosphorus, to a degree.
+This is unlikely to happen here anytime soon because we likely won't ever have enough to cause much concern.
+Tile drains do increase nitrate leeching from the soil with water movement.
+However, they also reduce surface runoff, therefore sediment and phosphorus losses are reduced.
 In the soggy northern states, tile drains have been used to drain ecologically important wetlands, but the few wetlands we have around here are already protected or used for waterfowl gaming.
-Despite the lower risks, any environmental impact of capital improvements needs to be considered.
+In fact, it's possible to create a constructed wetland, as using the low volume but more continuous water from a tile drain can fit well into a wetland system.
+Despite the lower risks of harm, any environmental impact of capital improvements needs to be considered.